Immigration is Accelerating in the U.S. As a Result, Investment Opportunities in Immigration-Fueled Stocks Abound.

 Let’s start with New Oriental Education & Technology Group Inc. (EDU).
 It’s a Chinese-based company that specializes in language training and test preparation courses.
 More than 6% of U.S. immigrants are coming from China, and most are well-versed in the English language, thanks to companies like EDU.

-Tim Lutts, Chief Analyst of our Cabot Stock of the Week investment advisory, recently wrote about EDU, saying, “New Oriental serves 36 million students through 87 schools and 994 education centers.
-It’s grown revenues more than 20% in each of the past three years.
-In the second quarter of 2019, revenues slowed to grow just 20% while earnings grew 9% to $0.60 per share.
-Its P/E is 41.
-The stock had a correction of 53% last year but has rallied back well and is now very close to breaking out to new highs.”
+Tim Lutts, Chief Analyst of our Cabot Stock of the Week investment advisory, wrote about EDU a while back, saying, “New Oriental serves 45 million students through 95 schools and 1,159 education centers.
+It’s grown revenues more than 20% in each of the past three years and earnings remain on a steady upward track, supported by health margins.”

 Next, hailing from the housing sector, is Mid-America Apartment Communities, Inc. (MAA).

 MAA has ownership interest in 102,629 apartment units, including communities currently in development, across 17 states and the District of Columbia.
 It focuses on the ownership, management, acquisition, development and redevelopment of quality apartment communities in the Southeast, Southwest, and Mid-Atlantic regions of the United States.
 The company is well-diversified across more than 30 markets in the Sunbelt, and offers substantial economies of scale due to its size.
-For its recent quarter, funds from operations grew to $1.53, up from $1.50 a year ago, and revenues rose $415.63 million, up from $397.11 million.
-Analysts favor this stock, forecasting 27.5% growth this year.
+For its recent quarter, revenues rose to $423.7 million, up from $416.8 million a year ago.
+After a big dip during last year’s February-March market crash, the stock has bounced back nicely, up 60% since late last March.

 Lastly, from the tech realm, is FormFactor, Inc. (FORM).
 FormFactor manufactures probe cards, analytical probes, probe stations, integrated measurement systems, and thermal sub-systems, and sells its products in the United States, Taiwan, South Korea, China, Japan, Europe, the Asia-Pacific and internationally.
-Earnings estimates for the company have increased more than 30% recently, with seven analysts raising their forecasts for the company in the past 30 days.
-FormFactor is now expected to see 20% annual growth over the next five years.
-Hedge funds have been stepping up their purchases of FORM’s shares, with 14 funds now active participants.
-Trading at a P/E just over 16, the shares look attractive.
+FormFactor is expected to see 20% annual growth over the next five years.
+Hedge funds have been stepping up their purchases of FORM’s shares, and the stock is up a whopping 81% in the last year as a result.
+Analysts remain bullish on the stock, projecting a 37% return in the next year.

 These three “immigration stocks” look attractive from a fundamental and technical standpoint.
 As always, please make sure they fit your personal investment strategies and goals before jumping in.
 But they’re prime examples of how to profit from immigration.